huggingface/transformers/docs/source/add_new_model.md

 ```

 If either the shape or the name doesn't match, you probably assigned the wrong
-checkpoint weight to a randomly initialized layer of the 🤗Transformers implementation.
+checkpoint weight to a randomly initialized layer of the 🤗 Transformers implementation.

 An incorrect shape is most likeliy due to an incorrect setting of the config parameters in `BrandNewBertConfig()` that do not exactly match those that were used for the checkpoint you want to convert.
 However, it could also be that PyTorch's implementation of a layer
 requires the weight to be transposed beforehand.